 Environmental Impact Statement for Interim Storage Partners LLC's License Application for a Consolidated Interim Storage Facility for Spent Nuclear Fuel in Andrews County, Texas: Final Report (NUREG-2239)

 Washington, DC 20555-0001

-After weighing the impacts of the proposed action and comparing to the No–Action alternative, the NRC staff, in accordance with 10 CFR § 51.71(f), sets forth its preliminary National Environmental Policy Act of 1969 (NEPA) recommendation regarding the proposed action.
-The NRC staff preliminarily recommend that, unless safety issues mandate otherwise, the proposed license be issued to ISP to construct and operate a CISF at the proposed location to temporarily store up to 5,000 MTUs [5,500 short tons] of SNF for a licensing period of 40 years (Phase 1).
-This preliminary recommendation is based on (i) the license application, which includes the environmental report (ER) and supplemental documents and ISP’s responses to the NRC staff's requests for additional information; (ii) consultation with Federal, State, Tribal, and local agencies and input from other stakeholders; (iii) independent NRC staff review; and (iv) the assessments provided in this EIS.
+After weighing the impacts of the proposed action and comparing to the No-Action alternative, the NRC staff, in accordance with 10 CFR § 51.91(d), sets forth its National Environmental Policy Act of 1969 (NEPA) recommendation regarding the proposed action.
+The NRC staff recommend that, subject to the determinations in the staff’s safety review of the application, the proposed license be issued to ISP to construct and operate a CISF at the proposed location to temporarily store up to 5,000 MTUs [5,500 short tons] of SNF for a licensing period of 40 years (Phase 1).
+This recommendation is based on (i) the license application, which includes the environmental report (ER) and supplemental documents and ISP’s responses to the NRC staff’s requests for additional information; (ii) consultation with Federal, State, tribal, and local agencies and input from other stakeholders, including public comment on the draft EIS; (iii) independent NRC staff review; and (iv) the assessments provided in this EIS.